sigmdel/lazmacropad/README.md

 Only three items are needed to build a basic macro keypad:

-  1. A switch matrix.
-The program assumes that the key pad is composed of 16 switches arranged in a 4 x 4 matrix.

-  2. An Arduino Nano R3.
+  1. An Arduino Nano R3.
 This is an older, smaller, Arduino board based on the ATmega328P microcontroller.
 It has a Mini-B USB socket, but some clones come with a Micro or Type-C USB connector.

+  2. A switch matrix.
+The program assumes that the key pad is composed of 16 switches arranged in a 4 x 4 matrix.
+The Arduino sketch on the Nano and *lazmacropad* can handle keypads with up to 36 keys (and more with changes to the code).
+Of course, a 36 key array requires a minimum of 12 I/O pins.
+Not all microcontrollers have so many I/O pins, but the Nano does have 18 digital I/O pins plus the Rx and Tx pins for the serial connection.

   3. An appropriate USB cable to connect the Nano to a desktop or portable computer.

-Basically, any development board with 8 digital I/O pins and a serial port could be used, but the Nano and the readily available 4x4 tactile push button matrix shown below are very easily connected to each other.
+The Nano and the readily available 4x4 tactile push button matrix shown below are very easily connected to each other.

 ![hardware](images/macrokeypad.jpg)

 Note that the Nano is upside down (microcontroller is on the hidden side of the board) so that the USB cable will go off to the right.
 The Nano could be connected facing in the other direction by flipping it right side up if it is more convenient to orient the cable towards the left.
-The character transmitted over the serial port as of each key is pressed and the mapping of the Nano I/O pins should be modified in the Arduino sketch running on the Nano.
+The character transmitted over the serial port as each key is pressed and the mapping of the Nano I/O pins in the Arduino sketch should be modified according to the number rows and columns of keys on the keypad and its desired orientation.

 ## 2. Source Code and Prerequisites